Behavioral & Mental Health Services

 Southern Hills Hospital’s mental health program currently focuses on senior psychiatric treatment for patients ages 50 and up.
 Depression, anxiety, dementia, substance abuse issues and other behavioral health issues are treated through our psych program.
 We offer both inpatient and outpatient treatment, and provide 24/7 assessment by calling (702) 880-2415.

-We are the only acute care hospital in the region.
-This means we can take care of both mental health patients and provide surgical needs.
+By providing psychiatric services in an acute care hospital, Southern Hills can take care of both mental health patients and provide surgical needs if they arise.

 Southern Hills Hospital and Medical Center to Build 80-Bed Inpatient Psychiatric Facility